 You can either walk along the motorable road or just hitch-hike till the temple.
 It is just 45 minutes uphill climb from the Shringa rishi temple.
 Apart from the locals, nobody is allowed to enter the fort.

-11. Hike to Raghpur fort
+11. Enjoy the Wonderful Hike to Raghpur fort

 Another day hike which is accessible from Jalori top offers splendid views of different ranges.
 There is no actual fort only ruins of it.